-Here are the rules I hold myself to when using email.
-It is, afterall, the little things that make a difference.
+Here are the rules I hold myself to when using email:

 - When composing an email, start by addressing the person’s name.
 Start with ‘Hi’ or ‘Hey’ to make it friendly and conversational.